When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 This group includes:

-• all diseases with the development of severe heart and respiratory failure;
+• all diseases with the development of severe cardiac and respiratory failure;

 • a history of myocardial infarction or stroke;